-Policy Activities Petron with its commit services standare sales s requirer ensure quality least me de of Conduct requires that deal openly and honestly customers and that Petron is ted to supply goods and of the highest quality ds backed by efficient after ervice consistent with the ments of its customers to their total satisfaction.
-The standards are required to at the required national and alle international standards.
+Policy Activities Customers' welfare Policy The Code of Conduct requires that Petron deal openly and honestly with its customers and that Petron is committed to supply goods and services of the highest quality standards backed by efficient after sales service consistent with the requirements of its customers to ensure their total satisfaction.
+The quality standards are required to at least meet the required national and applicable international standards.
 Petron complies with all applicable laws and regulations in connection with the refining and marketing of its products.
 The Company's continued network expansion ensures the availability of the Company's products even in the most remote areas of the country.
 The improvement of existing service stations through various engineering and maintenance projects resulted in upgraded facilities.
 The installation of CCTV cameras in service stations was also commenced in 2012 in Metro Manila for the safety and protection of customers and service station personnel.

-Through its Research Development team, the Company ensures the continuous enhancement of its products, services and processes to meet the requirements of the industry, delight customers and achieve competitive advantage.
-Marketing Department endeavors to ensure the integrity of the Company's brands and the responsible product labeling and advertising of its products.
+Through its Research and Development team, the Company ensures the continuous enhancement of its products, services and processes to meet the requirements of the industry, delight customers and achieve competitive advantage.
+The Marketing Department endeavors to ensure the integrity of the Company's brands and the responsible product labeling and advertising of its products.
 Petron maintains its website and has a hotline number and an email address through which customers can relay their queries and complaints.

-Supplier/contractor selection practice
+Supplier/contractor selection practice Supplier Selection It is the policy of the Company, as embodied in the Corporate Policy Manual, that it deal only with licensed, reputable, reliable, Supplier Selection The procedure for soliciting and evaluating offers from suppliers and the award for an order as set out in the Corporate Policy competent and responsible suppliers who pass the prequalification requirements of the Company and, in order to ensure the availability of economical and superior materials, supplies and equipment, that it preferably deals with producers, manufacturers, exclusive or franchised distributors, direct importers and authorized dealers.